Ko wai au?: Who am I?

 I believe they are highly ambivalent beings; it is precisely because they possess such destructive power that they are also capable of providing protection.
 In other words, I felt that the concept of taniwha, representing all forms of water connected to humans, whether fresh water or sea water, rivers, lakes, or springs, serves to nurture human life while simultaneously posing a threat to it.
 This idea seems very similar to the oldest period of Japan, so I can clearly understand why such a research question would arise.

 It is true that Ryu and Namazu are sometimes regarded as guardians.
 This is because of one of the oldest Japanese beliefs – that something beyond human understanding lives at the bottom of the water, bringing blessings at times and disasters at others.
 On Jomon period pottery, various mysterious creatures such as Namazu, worms, fish, and snakes are depicted, often referred to as “Mizuchi.”
 This term essentially means “slippery creatures associated with water.”
 While the specific animal is not always identified, the Mizuchi pattern is consistently found on pottery.
 It was believed that this power granted mothers the ability to give birth and served as the entity connecting humans to the outside world.
+(Read more)

 As time passed, this Mizuchi-like motif appeared repeatedly in Japanese mythology.
 For example, at Kashima Shrine in the 17th century, the deity of Kashima was originally depicted with the body of a Ryu or snake but with a human face.
 This deity had a face like an ugly rock covered in oyster shells, yet its body moved in a slippery, snake-like fashion.
 By the 18th and 19th centuries, this figure transformed into a Ryu (dragon), and later into a Namazu (catfish).
 It is a process of constant transformation.
 Thus, a Taniwha-like existence has been inherited in Japan for 3,000 or 4,000 years, acting as both the cause of earthquakes and tsunamis and as a protector of humans.
 I believe we can consider that the deity Takemikazuchi was born when these beliefs were codified into the sacred traditions of Shinto and its shrines.
 Therefore, the Japanese explanation for earthquakes is that a slippery being like a Namazu or a whale is living deep beneath the earth, and when it moves, the ground shakes.
 The deity Takemikazuchi is the one who restrains it, but in reality, Takemikazuchi and the Namazu are the same being.
 They are two sides of the same existence.
 The aspect that protects humans becomes a deity, while the aspect that threatens humans becomes a Ryu or a Namazu.
 In even older times, it was the Ryu or the Namazu itself that protected humanity.

-[TAKADA] For the Māori people, water is considered a sacred element: the source of life, a symbol of purification, and an element that emphasizes humanity’s existence in harmony with nature.
+[TAKADA] This resonates with the Japanese as well, but for the Māori people, water is considered a sacred element: the source of life, a symbol of purification, and an element that emphasizes humanity’s existence in harmony with nature.
+Your exhibition here at Honda Studio was called “Ko wai au – who am I?.”
+Could you tell us the meaning behind this, Linda?

 [LEE] “Ko wai au?” carries deeper connections to identity, ancestry, and belonging, sometimes linked to water (“wai”) as the source of life.
+(Read more)

 I remember being told in high school that we are of 70-80% water.
 When we are born, our bodies are made up of about 75% water.
 We ourselves are water.
 It makes perfect sense to me that the water our ancestors were drinking is inevitably within us at birth.
 Therefore, it is our responsibility to sustain the hauora (wellbeing) and mauri (life force) of ancestral waters to ensure the future generations’ wellbeing.

-Imagine yourself as a tiny stone in a quiet mountaintop pond.
-The stone is light, gently bouncing.
-Then you find yourself being rushed down a waterfall at speed, your movement wild and out of control, until you reach the calm bottom rim of this deep pond.
 You may stay still for a small while until a small shallow stream carries you away on a new journey… You bump into many other tiny stones.
 Eventually, your stream meets another stream and you are in a river.
 You find yourself moving at breakneck speed, being thrown up against rock far bigger than you, you may find a break, where you find yourself landed within another cluster of tiny stones to the side of the rushing river.
 Eventually, you make it to the moana (ocean/sea).

 Figuratively speaking, the tiny stone started its journey at the top of the maunga (mountain), goes on its own life journey, sometimes still, sometimes fast and moving out of control, sometimes huddled up tight, feeling safe in a cluster, sometimes bumping into obstacles, but eventually back to the ocean on a journey back to Hawaiki.